opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

 function is called by :c:func:`CVodeGetQuad` with ``k = 0`` and with the current time at which :c:func:`CVode` has returned, but may also be called directly by the user.

-.. c:function:: int CVodeGetQuadDky(void * cvode_mem, realtype t, int k, N_Vector dkyQ)
+.. c:function:: int CVodeGetQuadDky(void * cvode_mem, sunrealtype t, int k, N_Vector dkyQ)

    The function ``CVodeGetQuadDky`` returns derivatives of the quadrature solution  vector after a successful return from :c:func:`CVode`.